AbirSantra/apiary/README.md

-# Apiary - A Daily Hub
+# Apiary - An Apiary Playground

 ### Apiary is a platform which provides users with daily News Headlines, Weather Forecast, Currency Exchange Rates, etc.